Iago (footballer, born 1997)

-Iago Amaral Borduchi (born 23 March 1997) is a Brazilian professional footballer who plays as a left-back for Bahia.
+Iago Amaral Borduchi (born 23 March 1997) is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club São Paulo, on loan from Bahia.

 Club career

 Born in Monte Azul Paulista, Iago started his youth career with the academy of local Monte Azul.
-Although initially, he played as a forward, he later switched to left back position.
+Although initially, he played as a forward, he later switched to left-back position.
 He moved to the youth setup of Internacional in 2013, at the age of 16.

 Ahead of the 2017 season, Iago was promoted to the senior team.
 On 8 February, he extended his contract until 2020.
 Fifteen days later, he made his first team debut, starting in a 3–1 victory against Cricúima, in Primeira Liga.

 In 2018 season, Iago started playing regularly for the first team owing to the injured Uendel; going on to play even after the latter's recovery.
 On 23 May 2018, he renewed his contract till 2021.

 On 23 June 2019, German Bundesliga club FC Augsburg confirmed, that they had signed Iago on a contract until 30 June 2024.

 In May 2024, Iago announced that he will return to Brazil and join Bahia.